 My name is Chuck Ofria.
-My wife, Shirley (aka Oki) and I are American Ex-Pats from Santa Barbara, California living in a rural area of Tuscany, near the ancient city of Cortona, Italy.
-We first came to Italy in in 1988 for a month-long journey by train from northern Italy to Sicily, where all four of my grandparents were born.
+My wife, Shirley (aka Oki) and I are American Ex-Pats from Santa Barbara, California living in a rural area of Tuscany, near the ancient city of Cortona.
+We first came to Italy in 1988 for a month-long journey by train from northern Italy to Sicily, where all four of my grandparents were born.
 The seed that was planted on that first trip grew over the next several years and brought me back in the spring of 2000 to explore the possibilities of a life in Italy.

 The first lesson I learned from trying to get anything accomplished in Italy is that Italians don't live longer because of the Mediterranean diet as is often stated - they live longer because they simply need the time.
-Other than the Language (I am language impaired), this fact was the greatest barrier to overcome.
+Other than the language (I am language impaired), this fact was the greatest barrier to overcome.
 The rest of the cultural differences, especially the food, I fully embrace.
 My only regret is not doing it 20 years sooner.

 Our property is on 25 terraced hectares (about 62 acres) of woodland, olive groves and vineyards.
 On the property, we have an Agriturismo (vacation rental) we named Il Rifugio (The Refuge).
 In the near future we hope to build a cantina (a winery).
-The name will be "Longaia", a name we discovered on the first areal black and white photo of the field where we planted the vineyard.
+The name will be "Longaia", a name we discovered on the first areal black and white photo of the field where we eventually planted the vineyard.

 Il Rifugio is a 17th century historic stone farmhouse that comfortably accommodates 10 guests.
 For more information about Il Rifugio click here.

 Our olive grove consists of about 1000 trees in six fields, originally planted about 500 years ago with 4 verities typical of the region.
 From this olive grove we produce our Organic Extra Virgin Olive Oil.
 Our trees are had pruned, hand picked and processed at a state-of-the-art olive mill near Il Rifugio.